veronikakontos/veronikakontos/README.md

 ## ABOUT ME:

-#### I'm a Full-Stack Developer passionate about programing and coding, creating technology to elevate people, share ideas and building commmunity.
-My favorites technologies I have been working with include ​[Python, JavaScript, Java, SQL, HTML5, CSS]​
+#### I'm a Full-Stack Developer passionate about programming and coding, creating technology to elevate people, sharing ideas, and building community.
+My favorites technologies I have been working with include [Python, JavaScript, Java, SQL, HTML5, CSS]​
 #### I am ready and excited to excel my skills to the next level with knowledge and experiences with frameworks and libraries such as
 - [Django, Flask, NodeJS, ReactJS, ExpressJS, MongooseJS, Spring Boot, Hibernate, AngularJS, jQuery, Bootstrap]
 - Databases [MySQL, MongoDB]